thosgood/this-weeks-finds/markdown/101-150/week123.md

 ["Week 110"](#week110).)
 And instead of using $1$-dimensional Feynman diagrams to compute transition amplitudes, the idea is now to use 2-dimensional gadgets called "spin foams".
-The amplitudes for spin foams are easy to compute in BF theory, because there are a lot of explicit formulas using the so-called "Kauffman bracket", which is an easily computable invariant of spin networks.
+The amplitudes for spin foams are easy to compute in $BF$ theory, because there are a lot of explicit formulas using the so-called "Kauffman bracket", which is an easily computable invariant of spin networks.
 So then the trick is to use this technology to compute spin foam amplitudes for quantum gravity.